 - (1) 1As part of the master's examination, each student must write a master's thesis pursuant to § 18 of the APSO.
-2The master's thesis topic may be determined and the master's thesis supervised by expert examiners (Themenstellerinnen) of the TUM School of Life Sciences.
-3Expert examiners as stipulated in Sentence 2 are appointed by the Examination Board of the Master's Degree Program Agricultural Biosciences. - (2) 1Completion of the master's thesis module, as a rule, is the final examination requirement.
-2Upon request students may be granted early admission to commence the master's thesis if the objective of the thesis in the sense of § 18(2) APSO can be fulfilled under consideration of the progression of studies to date. - (3) 1The period of time between topic determination and submission of the completed master's thesis must not exceed 6 months.
-2The master's thesis is considered presented and not passed if the student fails to submit it on time without valid reasons as specified in § 10(7) of the APSO. - (4) 1The master's thesis must be written in English.
-2The completion of the master's thesis consists of a written paper and the master's colloquium pursuant to § 46 a.
-330 credits are awarded for the master's thesis module. - (5) 1If the master's thesis was not graded with at least "sufficient" (4.0), it may be repeated once with a new topic.
+2The master's thesis topic may be determined and the master's thesis supervised by expert examiners (Themenstellerinnen) of the TUM School of Life Sciences and supervised within the scope of an examination colloquium (seminar).
+3Expert examiners as stipulated in sentence 2 are appointed by the Examination Board.
+4The Examination Board may, in individual cases, involve expert examiners from other TUM schools and departments. - (2) Completion of the master's thesis module, as a rule, is the final examination requirement. - (3) 1The period of time between topic determination and submission of the completed master's thesis must not exceed 6 months.
+2The master's thesis is considered presented and not passed if the student fails to submit it on time without valid reasons as specified in § 10 (7) of the APSO.
+3The master's thesis must be written in English. - (4) 1If the master's thesis was not graded with at least "sufficient" (4.0), it may be repeated once with a new topic.
 2Students must renew their application for admission within six weeks from receipt of the grade.